watchernyu/setup-mujoco-gym-for-DRL/README.md

 pip install -r requirements.dev.txt
 ```

-for the dependencies, if you are installing on your local machine, and if your machine is linux, try run `sudo apt-get install curl git libgl1-mesa-dev libgl1-mesa-glx libglew-dev libosmesa6-dev software-properties-common net-tools unzip vim virtualenv wget xpra xserver-xorg-dev` to install them all.
+for the dependencies, if you are installing on your local machine, and if your machine is linux, try run `sudo apt install curl git libgl1-mesa-dev libgl1-mesa-glx libglew-dev libosmesa6-dev software-properties-common net-tools unzip vim virtualenv wget xpra xserver-xorg-dev` to install them all.
 (These can be found in the mujoco_py repo) If you are on mac or windows, there might be some other dependencies.

 You will need to complete step 3. get mujoco before you can test your mujoco_py installation.